What is a Bitcoin Halving?

 How is bitcoin different from “normal” money?

-To best understand halvings, we must first look at how bitcoin is fundamentally different to government-issued currencies like the US dollar.
+To best understand halvings, it's helpful to first understand how bitcoin is different to government-issued currencies like the US dollar.

 The monetary policies that govern government-issued national currencies are subject to change based on the discretion of a central authority.
 These are often a country's central bank or government.
 Monetary policy is the way by which a central bank controls the amount of money that exists within the economy.